 Page 140 - Section 7.2.1 Solar Power (photovoltaic cell).
 The 3rd bullet point should be amended as follows:

-negligible deterioration in power output over its life; and
+slight deterioration in power output over its life; and

 and the following sentence changed as follows:

-When used to power a light, the battery recharging process is separated from the operation of the light so that the recharge voltage can be optimized without detriment to lamp life.
+When used to power a light, the battery recharging process is separated from the operation of the light source so that the recharge voltage can be optimized without detriment to lights operation.

 Page 140 – Table 24 – Silicon solar cell technology